Supreme Court Rules for Bayer — What the Roundup Cancer Lawsuit Ruling Means for Victims

 Start a Free Case Review Now

-On January 16, 2026, the U.S. Supreme Court announced it would review Monsanto Co. v.
+On January 16, 2026, the U.S. Supreme Court agreed to review Monsanto Co. v.
 Durnell, a case with the potential to reshape one of the largest mass tort litigations in American history.
-The question before the Court is narrow but explosive: Does federal pesticide law prevent cancer victims from suing Roundup's maker for failing to warn them?
+The Court heard oral argument on April 27, 2026, and on June 25, 2026 ruled 7-2 for Monsanto.
+The question before the Court was narrow but consequential: Does federal pesticide law prevent cancer victims from suing Roundup's maker for failing to warn them?
+The Court's answer was yes.

-The case originates from St. Louis, where John Durnell sued Monsanto after developing Non-Hodgkin lymphoma following years of Roundup use.
-A jury awarded him $1.25 million, finding Monsanto liable for failing to warn consumers about cancer risks.
+The case originated in St. Louis, where John Durnell sued Monsanto after developing Non-Hodgkin lymphoma he alleged was caused by years of Roundup use.
+A jury awarded him more than $1 million, finding Monsanto liable for failing to warn consumers about cancer risks.
 The jury rejected defective design and negligence claims but unanimously agreed the company should have warned users.

 Federal preemption is the legal principle that when federal law governs a subject, state laws cannot impose different or additional requirements.
 Bayer argues that the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) — the law that gives the EPA authority over pesticide labeling — preempts state-level failure-to-warn lawsuits.